MattDierick/RTD-NGINX-App-Protect-UDF/source/class5/module2/lab1/lab1.rst

 Step 3 - Build your first NAP (NGINX App Protect) Docker image
 ##############################################################

-In this module, we will build manually our first NAP Docker image via command line.
+In this lab, we will build manually our first NAP Docker image via command line.

 **Follow the step below to build the Docker image:**